 This simple step makes a significant difference in how buyers perceive your car.
 A glossy, well-maintained exterior suggests the vehicle has been cared for properly.

-A clean interior makes buyers see your car as well-maintained and worth more.
-Start with seats – condition leather to prevent cracks or remove stubborn stains from fabric.
+When it comes to the interior, start with seats – condition leather to prevent cracks or remove stubborn stains from fabric.
 Wipe down all surfaces, especially the dashboard and touchscreens where fingerprints show.
 Don’t forget hidden spots like cupholders and air vents that collect dust.

 Furthermore, remove all unpleasant odors completely inside your car.
 You can use an odor neutraliser rather than masking smells with air fresheners.
 These details create that “new car” feeling.